xmidt-org/caduceus/README.md

 ```

 #### Get Webhooks - `/hooks` endpoint
-To speed up caduceus start up time and testing the registration of webhooks the
+To speed up caduceus start up time and test the registration of webhooks, the
 `/hooks` endpoint was created.
-This is a simple `GET` requests which will return
+This is a simple `GET` request which will return
 all the webhooks and their configuration.

 ## Usage